tgc-bot/FourAcesContracts/Staff.md

     player or Staff to have an advantage that is deemed unfair by the Staff.

-6. In any situation where there is a contradiction between two Staff member’s orders or instructions, the highest-authority staff member’s instruction is enforced.
-If both members are of the same authority, then the Casino Management MUST break the stand-off

-    3. If the contradiction is between Casino Management, then the Owner breaks the stand-off
+6. In a situation of conflict (of orders, ideas, etc) from employees within the same Division, then the Division Head resolves the conflict.
+If the conflict is between Division Heads, then a simple majority of the Members of the Casino SHALL resolve the conflict.

 7. Division Heads MUST send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino)